stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 	Omitting the beginning or ending date is valid for requests.
 Omitting the start ``datetime`` range (e.g. ``createdAt=[,ISO-8601-END-DATETIME]``) would include all resources created or modified before the ending datetime.
 Omitting the end datetime range (e.g. ``createdAt=[ISO-8601-BEGIN-DATETIME,]``) would include all resources created or modified after the specified beginning datetime.

-For more information about how search works in Stormpath, please see the [Search Section] of the REST Reference section.
+For more information about how search works in Stormpath, please see the `Search section <http://docs.stormpath.com/rest/product-guide/#search>`_ of the REST API Product Guide.

 d.
 How to Manage an Account's Password
 ======================================